-To apply for the State Tuition and Fee Waiver, you must fill out a FAFSA or TASFA form and give the college registrar written proof from DFPS of your eligibility for the program.
-To find out more about how to get that proof, contact PAL staff:, See page 15 for information about how to contact PAL staff.
+To have your college waive the tuition and fees, you must fill out a FAFSA or TASFA form and give the college registrar written proof from DFPS of your eligibility for the program.
+To find out more about how to get that proof, contact a PAL worker.
+See page 15 for information about how to contact PAL workers.
+The State Tuition and Fee Waiver does not cover living expenses, such as the dorm or your books and supplies.